 Backlife

-Billboard called Paul's 1996 debut Pan American Flash, extraordinary … establishing Burch as a leader in marrying country’s roots tradition with a modern sensibility".
-PB's contribution to Michelle Obama’s Let’s Move campaign led to a performance at the White House with Chuck D and Doug E. Fresh.
-Pop Matters called the Jimmie Rodgers-inspired LP Meridian Rising "another welcome gem from one of the finest contemporary roots performers, not to mention one of the best damn songwriters, operating today."
+Billboard called Burch's 1996 debut Pan American Flash, extraordinary … establishing Burch as a leader in marrying country’s roots tradition with a modern sensibility".
+PB's contribution to Michelle Obama’s Let’s Move campaign led to a White House performance with Chuck D and Doug E. Fresh.
+Pop Matters called his musical memoir of Jimmie Rodgers Meridian Rising "another welcome gem from one of the finest contemporary roots performers, not to mention one of the best damn songwriters, operating today."
 And PB's salute to Buddy Holly, Words of Love, found a fan in Holly’s widow, Maria Elena: “Paul has everything Buddy wanted to hear in an artist — his own style and his own sound.”

-Peter Guralnick, author of biographies of Elvis Presley and Sam Cooke, wrote about watching PB & WPAB perform for the album Still Your Man:
+Peter Guralnick, author of biographies of Elvis Presley, Sam Cooke, and Sam Phillips wrote about watching PBWPAB perform in Nashville.

 I'm a Paul Burch fan.
 How could I not be?